Anthony Joyner: Аrrest

-Because the facility had its own security staff, the police had already developed a theory early on that an authorized person could not have entered the nursing home unnoticed, and that the killer was likely among the personnel.
+Because the facility had its own security staff, the police had already developed a theory early on that an unauthorized person could not have entered the nursing home unnoticed, and that the killer was likely among the personnel.
 While interviewing staff members, investigators determined that on July 19, the day Borda and Alston were murdered, Joyner had been seen in the facility's cellar early in the morning.
 Further investigation into his activities determined that he went inside the patients' rooms through the basement, and after raping and killing them, he would leave the area by the same route and return to work.

 On August 1, Joyner was apprehended by law enforcement, and in a subsequent interrogation, he unexpectedly confessed to killing both women and was subsequently charged with both murders.
 According to investigators, Joyner expressed remorse and claimed that he wanted to make a full confession because he had trouble sleeping, while his attorney claimed that he was mentally ill and that the police had tricked his client into signing a pre-written confession.
 Because a total of 18 suspicious deaths had occurred at the nursing home since Joyner was hired in October 1981, police began investigating him for possible involvement in other killings.